 Jack: You wouldn't last 2 days.
 Theres no hot water and hardly any caviar.

-Molly Brown: Ain't nothing to it, is there, Jack?
-Remember, they love money so pretend like you own a gold mine and you're in the club.
+Molly Brown: [walking around with Jack in the dining room as dinner is being served] Ain't nothing to it, is there, Jack?
+Remember, they love money so pretend like you own a gold mine and then you're in the club.

 Robert Hitchins: [deleted scene] C'mon, pull!
 Pull!